-I taught my 5 year old recently about the life cycle of butterflies when we saw a chrysalis hanging on a leaf at a local nursery.
-We sat down and looked at pictures and watched a couple videos of the process.
+I taught my 5-year-old recently about the life cycle of butterflies when we saw a chrysalis hanging on a leaf at a local nursery.
+We sat down and looked at pictures and watched a couple of videos of the process.
 She was in awe of how this happens - the science behind it, the mystery behind it.
 Heck, I was reminded all over again how incredibly insane the whole process is!
 My daughter asked if any other bugs go through such a huge shift, and (don't correct me, IDK much about bugs and, ya know what, I don't really care to), I told her no. "There's just simply nothing like it!"

 But, you know where this is going...there is something like it.
 There is something I can say is at the very least parallel.
-But, here's a hunt: it's not about bugs.
+But, here's a hint: it's not about bugs.